techlore/go-incognito/Scripts/Section 3/5_ Two-Factor Authentication.md

 with, it’s mostly personal preference.
 These are simple apps, and all they do is generate new keys for you every 30 seconds, that’s it.
 The way it works is you scan a QR code for the service you’re signing up for, and now it’ll generate codes for you to use.
-Probably the most popular FOSS authenticator is Authy, now don’t get me wrong, Authy is great...but it offers cloud syncing and key backups which is something we don’t want.
+Probably the most popular ~~FOSS~~ authenticator is Authy, now don’t get me wrong, Authy is great...but it offers cloud syncing and key backups which is something we don’t want.
 We want all of this to be stored locally for better security.
 You can use Authy, just make sure to avoid the features inside of it.

+**Authy is NOT FOSS.
+An empty GitHub isn’t open-sourcing your software, and it’s a shame this
+    was mentioned as a FOSS service when it isn’t. (https://github.com/authy)**

 Alternatively, I’d recommend FreeOTP for iOS, and andOTP for Android.
 These are both FOSS, much more limited than Authy, and get the job done just as well.
 The last topic I want to cover is physical two-factor authentication, and this